geodynamics/aspect/doc/sphinx/user/run-aspect/parameters-overview/structure.md

 `Some parameter` and `Some other parameter`, then the final file will use the value of `Some parameter` from `file_b.prm`, but the value of `Some other parameter` from `file_a.prm`.

-Also note, that the include statement can include the file path as relative or absolute path, and you can also reference the original ASPECT source directory using the string `$ASPECT_SOURCE_DIR`.
+Also note, that the include statement can include the file path as a relative or absolute path, and you can also reference the original ASPECT source directory using the string `$ASPECT_SOURCE_DIR`.
 Thus the three include statements
 ```